vaites/termux-scripts/README.md

 * **barcode-scan**: scan a file (or take a photo if not specified) for text or URLs using ZBar package
 * **ocr-scan**: scan a file (or take a photo if not specified) for text Tesseract package
 * **php-web-server**: start the built-in PHP web server displaying the IP address to connect to
+* **ssh-server**: start the OpenSSH server and display the wireless IP to connect to

 Installation
 ------------